databoy/Swift-Radio-Pro/README.md

 ![alt text](http://matthewfecher.com/wp-content/uploads/2015/11/myTV.png "Swift TV")

-If you create an app with the code, or interesting project inspired by the code, shoot me an email: matthew.fecher@gmail.com.
-Note: As per the FAQ above, I am unable to offer any free support or modifications.
+If you create an app with the code, or interesting project inspired by the code, shoot [Matthew Fecher (swiftcodex)] an email: matthew.fecher@gmail.com.
+Note: As per the FAQ above, [Matthew Fecher (swiftcodex) is] unable to offer any free support or modifications.
 Thanks!